mwanyumba7/TalksandEvents/Talks/README.md

 # Brayan's Talks

-I am also passionate about the developer community and I am trying to drive inclusion for more persons with disabilities & persons from underepresented communities and groups in tech.
+I am passionate about giving back to the community and sharing the knowledge and experiences I have over time as a Data Scientist and I am trying to drive inclusion for more persons with disabilities & persons from underepresented communities and groups in tech.
 Because of this,I co-organize some developer events (e.g. Luna Hacks, OSCA Nairobi, GDSC Kabarak University), I speak at some events as well.

 Here you will find a list of all of the talks I have given in conferences and Meet-ups :